aitor-martinez-seras/OoD_on_SNNs/README.md

 ````shell
 CUDA_VISIBLE_DEVICES=1,2,3 python train.py --conf datasets --dataset CIFAR10 --model ConvNet --lr 0.01 --epochs 25
 ````
+The name of the dataset must be the same as in the configuration file

 All the code is available in the jupyter notebook called [Explainable_OoD_detection_on_SNNs](https://github.com/aitor-martinez-seras/OoD_on_SNNs/blob/main/Explainable_OoD_detection_on_SNNs.ipynb), where instructions about how the algorithm works and how to execute it are provided.